shawntabrizi/substrate-collectables-workshop/steps/16/README.md

-# Solution
+# Kitties Map

-Here you will find the solution for the previous step.
+- TODO: Learn the APIs for StorageMap